rhennessey3/personal-website-backend/README.md

 ## Deployment on Railway

-This project uses Railway's Nixpacks build system for deployment:
+This project uses a Dockerfile for deployment on Railway:

 1. Create a new project in Railway
 2. Connect your GitHub repository